Dasht-e Havij in Iran

 Gor Chal in ancient Persian means fireplace, being the combination of two words; Gor means fire and Chal means place.
 It is said that it got its name for it being so hot compared to the surrounding places being so cold, but there is no evidence to support this assertion.

 Dasht-e Havij is surrounded by a cluster of high-altitude peaks between 3,000 – 4,000 m which protects this area from the wind.
 During the Safavid dynasty (400 years ago), it was an important hunting area with some beautiful cascades called Passchoobak, Saboosetan, and Charand.
 A couple is still in existence, depending very much on the snowfall of that year.
 In addition, there are numerous maple trees and, of course, a variety of fruit trees in this unspoiled region.

 The remains of Safavid Caravansaries can be seen along the path at the end of the valley, near the rock wall.
 There is also an old bath dating back to the Safavid era which is, surprisingly, still in use and is presently enjoyed by rural people.
-The Qajar dynasty, (200 years ago), used this path to reach the Lar National Park going through the countryside.
-From Lar there was an ancient mule road stretching towards the Caspian Sea.
+The Qajar dynasty (200 years ago) used this path to reach the Lar National Park going through the countryside.
+From Lar, there was an ancient mule road stretching towards the Caspian Sea.

 3 Peaks in one hiking trip in Central Alborz mountains is one of Adventure Iran’s trekking tours which is perfect for spring and autumn.
 For those who would like to have an active excursion around Tehran, Iran’s capital city, this tour is ideal.
-We will camp in Dasht-e Havij for the night then climb a mountain each day.
+We will camp in Dasht-e Havij for the night and then climb a mountain each day.